Bring a pan of water to the boil. Add ½ teaspoon turmeric and ¼ teaspoon salt.

 After 10 mins, add the cauliflower to the same pan, and continue to cook for a further 10 mins, until the potatoes are soft, and the cauliflower still has a little bit of bite.

 Heat the oil in a wok or kadai (or similar) over a high heat, and splutter the cumin seed for 30 seconds.

 Add the onion, and sauté for around 5 mins, until it's translucent.

 Turn the heat down to medium, add the garlic, ginger, and chilli paste, and fry for another few minutes, until the raw smell has gone.

-Add the coriander, chilli, and garam masala powders, and the other ½ tsp turmeric, along with ¼ tsp salt.
+Add the coriander, chilli, and garam masala powders, and the other ½ teaspoon turmeric, along with ¼ teaspoon salt.
 Stir well, and continue to fry for another five minutes, stirring all the time to ensure nothing gets burned.

 Add the chopped tomato, and gently fry for another 10 minutes, stirring occasionally, until the oil is released, and the masala comes away cleanly from the sides of the wok.

 Once the veggies have cooked, drain them, and add the potato to the wok.

 Mix well to ensure that the slices are well-coated with masala, then start to break them up into smaller pieces with your spatula.